kawamataryo/algo-method-local-template/README.md

 ## How to use

+1. Create a repository from [this link](https://github.com/kawamataryo/algo-method-local-template/generate) and clone it locally.

-Generate test cases and implementation files for the target problem under `/tasks`.
+2. Generate test cases and problem files for the target problem under `/tasks`.

 ```
 make generate_task TASK=116
 ```

-Runs tests on the target problem
+3. Run test on the target problem.

 ```
 make run_test TASK=116
 ```

+4. Go to the problem page and submit your answers.